Β

 .env

-files?We recommend creating on .env
+files?We recommend creating one .env

 file per environment.
 Use .env